 Drivers for households seeking housing assistance

-There are many factors that can lead households to seek housing assistance, including critical life events, housing market factors and limited household capacity to manage or avoid the negative impacts of events (Figure 1).
+There are many factors that can lead households to seek housing assistance, including critical life events as well as housing market factors, potentially leaving households with limited capacity to manage or avoid the negative impacts of such events (Figure HA.1).

 Figure HA.1: Drivers of housing assistance

 Critical life events

 Critical life events relate to significant developmental milestones that can occur across the lifespan.
 Positive critical life events, such as the formation of a family or new job opportunities, may lead households to seek housing assistance in their transition to a larger dwelling or a more secure form of housing tenure.
 Housing assistance also provides support following adverse critical life events such as family breakdown, loss of employment or reduction of income, ill health or loss of loved ones.
 Research shows that households that experience a number of adverse critical life events, impacting on their social and economic circumstances, are more likely to need assistance in accessing or maintaining their housing .

 Family dissolution and breakdown can often have a negative impact on home ownership or the ability to sustain a tenancy.
 Changes in the family structure, particularly separations, often increase the costs of housing by increasing housing mobility due to housing unaffordability or insecurity.

 This situation can result in transitions from home ownership or private rental to precarious housing situations and even homelessness.
 For example, of all clients seeking specialist homelessness services in 2015–16, over half (57%) identified seeking assistance due to the breakdown of interpersonal relationships (domestic and family violence and/or relationship/family breakdown) .